-Note the Auctioning Period always takes places ahead of the Delivery Period.
+Note the Auctioning Period always takes places ahead of the Delivery Period (for the same epoch).
 In other words, market makers are bidding to fill order flow from the future.
 This ensures a low latency trading experience and eliminates the speculation that market makers can see order details before paying for order flow.
-Market makers price auctions based on the predetermined specs and external factors like where these order flow came from.
+Market makers price OFAs based on the predetermined specs and external factors like where these order flow came from.

 The length of an epoch's Auctioning Period is determined by length of previous epoch's Delivery Period.

 Note from diagram and by design, epoch 0 does not have an Auctioning Period.
 Therefore, there will be no auction winner.